wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP =
+- Added more output escaping to the payment button shortcode output.

 = 4.4.6 =
 - Various translation related changes to the button configuration admin interface.
 - Generated a new translation POT file for the plugin.